I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

-ROBERT D. over 4 years ago from LAS VEGAS
+ROBERT D. almost 5 years ago from LAS VEGAS

 Success requires the strength of character so you should believe in yourself and keep your head up and be yourself and not who people want you to be.

-Jaida A. over 4 years ago from Orlando, Florida
+Jaida A. almost 6 years ago from Orlando, Florida

 I was 10 years old when Jackie Robinson was inducted into the Baseball Hall of Fame.
 We lived close enough to Cooperstown, and I was an avid baseball fan, so my Dad took me.
 It was 50+ years ago and I still remember what happened.
 There weren't a lot of media then, and the inductees just mingled with the crowd.
 Jackie was standing alone and I, a small girl, went up to him and asked for his autograph.
 He gladly signed my program, and we spoke for a minute.
 A TRULY decent humble man.
 Then I saw Bob Fellar, asked him for an autograph, and he said he would not give it to a GIRL.
 I thought my Dad would fall over, and Jackie looked at him stunned.
 Hero is NOT just what you do on the ball field, but the way you act with people.
 Jackie Robinson deserved the accolades he received, because he was a true every day hero, and he remains on a pedestal for me to this day.

-Patti P. almost 5 years ago from Kent, Ohio
+Patti P. about 5 years ago from Kent, Ohio